mui/mui-x/docs/data/charts/lines/lines.md

 If your data is stored in an array of objects, you can use the `dataset` helper prop.
 It accepts an array of objects such as `dataset={[{x: 1, y: 32}, {x: 2, y: 41}, ...]}`.

-You can reuse this data when defining the series and axis thanks to the `dataKey` property.
+You can reuse this data when defining the series and axis, thanks to the `dataKey` property.

 For example `xAxis={[{ dataKey: 'x'}]}` or `series={[{ dataKey: 'y'}]}`.

 Here is a plot of the evolution of world electricity production by source.